-Bosshart, Andreas; Hee, Chee Seng; Bechtold, Matthias; Schirmer, Tilman; Panke, Sven (2015).
-Directed divergent evolution of a thermostable D-tagatose epimerase towards improved activity for two hexose substrates.
-ChemBioChem, 16(4), 592-601.
+Reinders, Alberto; Hee, Chee-Seng; Ozaki, Shogo; Mazur, Adam; Boehm, Alex; Schirmer, Tilman; Jenal, Urs (2016).
+Expression and Genetic Activation of Cyclic Di-GMP-Specific Phosphodiesterases in Escherichia coli.
+Journal of Bacteriology, 198(3), 448-62.

 Research Group Torsten Schwede

 Computational structure biology

 Protein structure modeling

 The main interest of my group is the development of methods and algorithms for molecular modeling and simulations of three-dimensional protein structures and their interactions.
 One of the major limitations for using structure-based methods in biomedical research is the limited availability of experimentally determined protein structures.
 Prediction of the 3D structure of a protein from its amino acid sequence remains a fundamental scientific problem, and it is considered as one of the grand challenges in computational biology.
 Comparative or homology modeling, which uses experimentally elucidated structures of related protein family members as templates, is currently the most accurate and reliable approach to model the structure of the protein of interest.
-Template-based protein modeling techniques exploit the evolutionary relationship between a target protein and templates with known experimental structures, based on the observation that evolutionarily related sequences generally have similar 3D structures.
+Templatebased protein modeling techniques exploit the evolutionary relationship between a target protein and templates with known experimental structures, based on the observation that evolutionarily related sequences generally have similar 3D structures.

 Comparative model of a Potassium channel in comparison with the corresponding crystal structure.
 The model is colored by a membrane-specific mean force potential.
 (Image generated with OpenStructure).
 The SWISS-MODEL expert system developed by our group is a fully automated web-based workbench, which greatly facilitates the process of computing of protein structure homology models.
 SWISS-MODEL currently counts more than 300 000 registered users and calculates about 1 model per minute.
-Up to today SWISS-MODEL relevant publications have been cited more than 15 000 times by biomedical researchers world-wide.
+Up to today SWISS-MODEL relevant publications have been cited more than 16 000 times by biomedical researchers worldwide.
 Mean force potentials for model quality estimation Ultimately, the quality of a model determines its usefulness for different biomedical applications such as planning mutagenesis experiments for functional analyses or studying protein-ligand interactions, e.g. in structure based drug design.
 The estimation of the expected quality of a predicted structural model is therefore crucial in structure prediction.
 Especially when the sequence identity between target and template is low, individual models may contain considerable errors.
 To identify such inaccuracies, scoring functions have been developed which analyze different structural features of the protein models in order to derive a quality estimate.
 To this end, we have introduced the composite scoring function QMEAN, which consists of four statistical potential terms and two components describing the agreement between predicted and observed secondary structure and solvent accessibility.
 We have shown that QMEAN can not only be used to assess the quality of theoretical protein models, but also to identify experimental structures of poor quality.
-Specific potentials for transmembrane regions are required for the correct assessment of TM proteins such as receptors and channels.
+Specific potentials for trans-membrane regions are required for the correct assessment of TM proteins such as receptors and channels.
 As membrane proteins play crucial roles in many biological processes and are important drug targets, QMEANBrane further extends our approach to membrane protein structures.
+Recently, we have also developed an approach for dynamically combining the knowledge-based statistical potentials of QMEAN with distance constraints derived from homologous template structures (QMEANDisCo).
+This method significantly increases the accuracy of the local per-residue quality estimates at a relatively small computational cost.